paul-bennett/juggle/src/main/resources/README.md

 ````

 The `-m` flag can be used to specify JMODs to search.
 Juggle will also search
-any modules that this module requires transitively (sometimes refferd to as
+any modules that this module requires transitively (sometimes referred to as
 "implied reads").

 ````